vicramon/ember-tutorial/chapters/editing-a-lead-part-i.md

 Note that this controller is an `ObjectController` because it wraps a single lead model.

 Our submit button will call the `saveChanges` function.
-This function must be within `actions` since it is being called from the template.
+This function must be within `actions` since it is being called from a template action.
 This is an Ember convention to help keep your code organized.

 `save()` will actually send an ajax put request to our Rails API, and everything should just work.
 Try it out in your browser.
 Edit a record, click "Save Changes", and look at the Network tab in the Chrome console.
 You should see a put request to `api/v1/leads/(id of record)`.
 If you refresh the page the saved record should show your changes.